 Delta flies to 900 destinations around the world -- a business traveler's dream.
 For members of this group who haven't yet leveraged a loyalty credit card to enhance their travel experience, the Gold Delta SkyMiles® Business Credit Card from American Express offers several perks and benefits to incentivize them.

-First, there's the sign-up bonus of 30,000 miles after you make $1,000 in purchases in the first three months.
-Most business travelers can meet this threshold within a month and in return earn enough miles for a domestic round-trip flight (one-way award tickets start at just 10,000 miles) or to partially offset the cost of a Delta Comfort™ or first-class ticket.
-Additionally, you can earn a $50 statement credit after making a purchase with Delta within the first three months of card membership.
+First, there is the welcome offer of 30,000 miles after you make $1,000 in purchases in the first three months, plus the opportunity to earn a $50 statement credit when you make a Delta purchase in the first three months.
+Most business travelers can meet this threshold easily and in return earn enough miles for multiple domestic round-trip flights (one-way award tickets start at just 10,000 miles) or to partially offset the cost of a Delta Comfort™ or first-class ticket.

-The card comes with no annual fee for the first year and no foreign transaction fees, saving business travelers who fly internationally up to 3 percent on every purchase.
-Aside from those fees, the most attractive perks also help travelers avoid the typical grievances most people now have with airlines -- checked baggage fees, expensive in-flight purchases and all the nickel-and-diming that further inflates ticket costs.
+The card comes with no annual fee for the first year and no foreign transaction fees, saving business travelers who fly internationally up to 3% on every purchase.
+Aside from those fees, the most attractive perks also help travelers avoid the typical grievances most people now have with airlines – checked baggage fees, expensive in-flight purchases and all the nickel-and-diming that further inflates ticket costs.

 Checked baggage is $25 a bag on Delta, but with the Gold Delta SkyMiles® Business Credit Card from American Express, your first bag flies free.
-Cardholders also get a 20 percent discount in the form of statement credit on in-flight purchases they make with their card.
 You earn two miles for every dollar on Delta purchases and one mile for every dollar on everything else.
-Miles never expire, so you can redeem them anytime and take advantage of priority boarding, another card benefit.
+Miles don't expire, so you can redeem them anytime and take advantage of priority boarding, another card benefit.
+Terms apply.

-Some travel rewards cards, like the The JetBlue Plus Card and Chase Sapphire Preferred® Card, offer a redemption bonus when you redeem miles through their portals or online travels centers, giving cardholders a discount of between 10 and 20 percent for redeeming their rewards.
+Some travel rewards cards, like the JetBlue Plus Card and Chase Sapphire Preferred® Card, offer a redemption bonus when you redeem miles through their portals or online travels centers.
 Delta doesn't offer this bonus.

 Another significant drawback is that the annual fee jumps to $95 after the first year.
 With a value of a little more than 1 cent per mile for most flights, you'd need to earn at least 9,500 miles a year or spend about $396 a month on Delta purchases to offset this fee -- a target that should be easy for business travelers to hit.